Boy Scouts of the United Nations: History

 The term "United Nations" was used at the time to refer to the Allies of World War II, having been originally coined for that purpose by Franklin D. Roosevelt in 1942.

 When what we know of today as the United Nations took up residence in first at what is now the campus of Lehman College in the Bronx in 1946 and briefly in the NY State Pavilion of the 1939 World's Fair in Flushing Meadows park, the body met the longest at the Sperry Gyroscope facility in Lake Success, New York, from 1947 to 1952, before their headquarters building was opened on Manhattan's east side in 1952.

-The many of the international delegations employee's families were mostly housed in an area of Queens called Parkway Village, located at the intersection of the Grand Central Parkway and the Long Island Expressway.
+The international delegations employee's families were mostly housed in an area of Queens called Parkway Village, located at the intersection of the Grand Central Parkway and the Long Island Expressway.
 Within this community was Public School 117.
 It was at this school that UN Troop 1, the scout unit (founded in March 1948), and Troop 2, the cub pack (founded in May 1949) would hold their meetings as well as many of their events.
 The scouts participated in weekend camping trips to Alpine Scout Camp, NJ, and held a summer camp in 1949 at Camp Eagle, Berkshire County Council, Pittsfield, MA.

 One of the last events was held on February 8, 1974 when United Nations Scout Day was held at the Manhattan HQ building in conjunction with the Greater New York Councils.

 In 1957 the United Nations Scout Association, which was founded in 1948 had 48 members.
 It became a member of the World Organization of the Scout Movement in 1950.

 One troop of the Boy Scouts of the United Nations took part in the 7th World Scout Jamboree in Bad Ischl.

 The Boy Scouts of the United Nations took part in the Jubilee Jamboree in 1957.

 Also, children of diplomatic and commercial representatives of East bloc countries were members of the Boy Scouts of the United Nations.